Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Discussion

 \section{Discussion}

 Our theoretical and empirical results demonstrate that linear adjustment for a prognostic score is an effective and safe method for leveraging historical data to reduce uncertainty in randomized trials.
-In fact, prognostic covariate adjustment is optimal (i.e., semiparametric efficient) when there is a constant treatment effect and the prognostic model is the conditional mean of the trial control arm.
+In fact, prognostic covariate adjustment is optimal (i.e., semiparametric efficient) when there is a constant treatment effect and the prognostic model accurately predicts the conditional mean of the trial control arm.
+These benefits may also be exploited to design smaller trials that maintain their power.

 Heuristically, the reason that prognostic covariate adjustment via a linear model improves efficiency is that the prognostic score captures nonlinear relationships between the covariates and outcome that the linear model could not otherwise exploit.
 This helps to ``explain away'' some amount of previously unexplained variability in the outcome.
 It is easy to show that if the prognostic score is a linear function of the coefficients (i.e., $m(X) = X^\top\alpha$) then adjusting for it in addition to the covariates cannot improve efficiency (in fact, the linear model becomes indeterminate).
 The prognostic model must therefore be nonlinear to provide any benefit.
-Our simulation results bear out this conclusion; there was no gain from prognostic score adjustment in the linear scenario.
+Our simulation results bear out this conclusion; there was no gain from prognostic covariate adjustment in the linear scenario.
 The lack of improvement in the covariate shift scenario may also be due to a similar phenomenon--the smaller the support of the covariate distribution, the better a linear (or constant) approximation will capture the outcome-covariate relationship.

 Together, these results can be summarized as follows: adjusting for a prognostic score obtained from a nonlinear predictive model trained on a large database of historical control arm data provides near optimal treatment effect estimates in randomized trials with continuous outcomes (given previously stated conditions).
 There has recently been tremendous growth in the availability and performance of technology for nonlinear regression modeling (i.e., supervised machine learning), particularly in the area of deep learning.
 The intersection of this technological development with the creation of large historical control databases provides an opportunity to use prognostic covariate adjustment to substantially improve future clinical trials.